-Concentration of Credit Risks-We are party to a Master Lease agreement with from Windstream Holdings, Inc. ("Windstream Holdings" and together with its subsidiaries, "Windstream") from which substantially all of Uniti's leasing revenues and operating cash flows are currently derived.
-Revenue under the Master Lease provided 70.0% and 80.4% of our revenue for the six months ended June 30, 2018 and 2017, respectively.
+Concentration of Credit Risks-We are party to a Master Lease agreement (the "Master Lease") with Windstream Holdings, Inc. ("Windstream Holdings" and together with its subsidiaries, "Windstream") from which substantially all of Uniti's leasing revenues and operating cash flows are currently derived.
+Revenue under the Master Lease provided 69.6% and 76.6% of our revenue for the nine months ended September 30, 2018 and 2017, respectively.
 Because a substantial portion of our revenue and cash flows are derived from lease payments by Windstream pursuant to the Master Lease, there could be a material adverse impact on our consolidated results of operations, liquidity, financial condition and/or ability to pay dividends and service debt if Windstream were to default under the Master Lease or otherwise experiences operating or liquidity difficulties and becomes unable to generate sufficient cash to make payments to us.
 In recent years, Windstream has experienced annual declines in its total revenue, sales and cash flow, and has had its credit ratings downgraded by nationally recognized credit rating agencies multiple times over the past 12 months, and as recently as June 2018.
 In addition, Windstream is involved in litigation with an entity who acquired certain Windstream debt securities and thereafter issued a notice of default as to such securities relating to our spin-off from Windstream.
 On December 7, 2017, the entity issued a notice of acceleration to Windstream claiming that the alleged default had matured into an "event of default" and that the principal amount, along with accrued interest, of such securities was due and payable immediately.
 Windstream challenged the matter in federal court and a trial was held, in July 2018.
-A verdict is expected to be issued during the third quarter of 2018.
+As of the date of this quarterly report, a verdict has not been issued.
 If Windstream receives an adverse ruling (and the ruling is not stayed or is final and unappealable), an actual "event of default" would result.
 An actual "event of default" would trigger cross-default provisions in Windstream's other debt instruments, including Windstream Services' existing credit facility and notes, which, in turn, would trigger a default under the Master Lease.
-In addition, Windstream is dependent upon distributions from its subsidiaries to fund its rental payments, an
+In addition, Windstream is dependent upon distributions from its subsidiaries to fund its rental payments, and its subsidiaries' debt instruments generally prohibit such distributions upon any event of default.
+If an adverse outcome occurs with respect to this matter and Windstream does not have the ability to pay under the Master Lease, there could be a material adverse impact to us.